NethServer/docs/administrator-manual/en/content_filter.rst

 This is the recommended order for content filter configuration:

 1. Select a list of categories from :guilabel:`Blacklists` page and start the download
-2. Create one or more time conditions
+2. Create one or more time conditions (optional)
-3. Create custom categories
+3. Create custom categories (optional)
 4. Create a new filter or modify the default one
-5. Create a new profile associated to a user or host, then select a filter and a time frame
+5. Create a new profile associated to a user or host, then select a filter and a time frame (if enabled)

 If no profile matches, the system provides a default profile that is applied to all clients.